pulponair/koken-xml-sitemap/README.md

 koken-xml-sitemap
 =================
+This is a plugin for the koken cms/image publishing system (http://koken.me/).

-Generates a xml sitemap that can be submited to search engines like Google, Bing etc.
+It generates an xml sitemap which can be submited to search engines like Google, Bing etc.

 ##Usage
 ###Install
-Download or clone this repository.
-Copy everything to:
+Download or clone this repository and copy everything to:
  ```
 storage/plugins/pulponair-xml-sitemap/
 ```